 At International Cosmetic, 90% of our sunscreens are UVA reinforced.
 We have selected some of them for you:

-• Cica Regen Vegan Sun SPF50+ of Dr. Ceuraclewith Centella Asiatica and a very light texture that soothes and reduces redness in the most sensitive skins.
+- Cica Regen Vegan Sun SPF50+ of Dr. Ceuraclewith Centella Asiatica and a very light texture that soothes and reduces redness on the most sensitive skins.

 So don't forget to choose your body sunscreens for this summer!